 You can buy the iShare ETFs directly thought Smartshares– however, I’d suggest you use one of the other providers who provide the iShare funds without any markup.
 This will make it easier to track your investments and sell funds if you need to.

-There is a one-off $30 establishment fee when you invest through Smartshare, which enables investment in one or as many different shares as you wish.
+There is a one-off $30 establishment fee when you invest through Smartshare, enabling investment in one or as many different shares as you wish.
 All further investments have no fee applied.
 The minimum investment is $500.

 Obviously, since Smartshares issues the iShare fund the entire range is available.

-ASB Securities is an online share trading service. that provides access to New Zealand and Australian Markets, as well as access to a wide range of Exchange Traded Funds (ETFs) listed on the NZX or ASX.
+ASB Securities is an online share trading service.
+That provides access to New Zealand and Australian Markets and access to a wide range of Exchange Traded Funds (ETFs) listed on the NZX or ASX.
 They also offer market intel and research, including recommendations and expert updates.
 They provide 24/7 brokerage from $15 per trade- which does make them expensive.

 ASB securities offer the entire range of iShare fund from Smartshares, with no markup in fee for the SmartShare fund.
 The fees on the iShare funds range from 0.34% to 0.75%.
-If you’re a small investor wanting just wanting to invest in Index funds you should look at an alternative option such as Sharesies, InvestNow and SmartShares which provide cheaper options than ASB.
+If you’re a small investor who wants to invest in Index funds, you should look at an alternative option such as Sharesies, InvestNow and SmartShares which provide cheaper options than ASB.

 iShares through Hatch